 Again, you bike for 30 minutes, but this time, because you are cycling much harder and your heart rate is higher, you burn 400 calories in 30 minutes.

-Because the exercise intensity was higher, 60% of the energy came from carbs, and 40% came from fat.
+Because the exercise is of higher intensity, 60% of the energy comes from carbs, and 40% comes from fat.

 This means that the vigorous bike workout burned 240 calories from carbohydrates and 160 calories from fat.